ivan21215/genre-verse-match/README.md

 ## 🤝 Contributing

-Ako želiš doprinijeti:
+If you’d like to contribute:
-- otvori issue ili PR,
+- open an issue or PR,
-- piši testove,
+- write tests,
-- ažuriraj dokumentaciju.
+- update documentation.

 ---

-## 📄 Licenca
+## 📄 License

-Dodaj odgovarajuću licencu (npr.
-MIT, Apache-2.0).
+Add an appropriate license (e.g. MIT, Apache-2.0).